ericphanson/ExplicitImports.jl/README.md

 ...
 ```

 In this case, names in files which are included via `include` are not analyzed while parsing.
-This can result in inaccurate results, such as false positives in `explicit_imports` and false negatives (or false positives) in `stale_explicit_imports`.
-The consequences here could be improved by "tainting" any modules with unanalyzed files, to mark them as unanalyzable, rather than attempting to analyze them but providing inaccurate results.
+This is detected, and modules containing these are "tainted", and omitted from analysis (unless `strict=false`).

 Being unable to traverse dynamic includes is essentially an inherent limitation of the approach used in this package.
 An alternate implementation using an `AbstractInterpreter` (like JET does) may be able to handle this (at the cost of increased complexity).